largeMansTutor/todoctl/README.md

 - Errors are sanitized and do not leak sensitive information.
 - The code uses Fx for dependency injection and lifecycle management, ensuring proper resource cleanup.

-Please review `docs/architecture.md` for a deeper architectural overview and security considerations.